 Sherwin-Williams SW 7306 Accessible Beige is the perfect neutral that allows the things – and people you love, to shine.

-I also like to treat my dining room like my living room, making the space comfortable and welcoming.
-I could (and do) sit in our chairs for hours.
-I accessorize our dining room just like I do the living room.
+Truthfully, we tend to treat the dining room like our living room, attempting to make the space comfortable and welcoming.
+We often could (and do) sit in our chairs for hours.
+I accessorized our Accessible Beige dining room just like another living room… in the coziest possible Way!

-I added a soft, subtle blue throw for a hint of color and added comfort.
+We added a soft, subtle blue throw for a hint of color and added comfort, with works beautifully with this color.
 Originally, I considered using coral, but with a beautiful neutral paint color, I can just change out the throw from one season to the next, creating a completely different aesthetic!

 I love that with Accessible Beige on the walls, I don’t have to commit to just one accent color.